 Dinamarca seems to be willing to spoil us this year.
 After a juicy remix of Fever Ray‘s “Mustn’t Hurry”, the producer released Sol de Mi Vida, a seven tracks EP that has completely divided the audience in two.

 Many fans have in fact criticized the record for its simplicity but if you ask me this is exactly the point of Sol de Mi Vida: perfectly definite synths and percussions with no frills are the means the Chilean-Swedish producer uses to distill the essence of dancehall.
-It may sound paradoxical but is exactly trough the use of trance-y synth arpeggios, which are not a typical element of dancehall, that Dinamarca does that, as if the two genres were born to be mixed together.
+It may sound paradoxical but is exactly through the use of trance-y synth arpeggios, which are not a typical element of dancehall, that Dinamarca achieves this result, as if the two genres were born to be mixed together.

 But don’t worry, this doesn’t mean you can’t dance to it.
 On the contrary, when it comes to Dinamarca you can’t actually get emotional without sweating yourself on the dancefloor until sei de la mañana.